rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

 ## Database Encryption

-**NOTE: As of Rhodes version 3.3.3, [Rhom data encryption](#database-encryption) is removed from Rhodes.
-This feature is only supported in Zebra RhoMobile Suite.
-If you wish to use this feature, you will need to [upgrade to RhoMobile Suite](rhomobile-install).
-Your application's build.yml will also need to be modified to [indicate the application type is 'Rhoelements'](build_config#other-build-time-settings).
-Additionally, a [RhoElements license](licensing) is required.**
+**NOTE: [Rhom data encryption](../../2.2.0/rhodes/rhom#database-encryption) is no longer available as of Rhodes 3.3.3 and higher.
+This feature is now supported only in Zebra RhoMobile Suite and requires the purchase of a [RhoElements license](licensing).**

-If your application requires that the local database is encrypted on the filesystem, you can enable it by setting a flag in `build.yml`:
+If the application requires local (on-device) database encryption, enable it by setting a flag in `build.yml`:

     :::yaml
     encrypt_database: 1

-**NOTE: Database encryption is not supported for applications that use bulk sync at this time.**
+**NOTE: Database encryption is not currently supported for applications that use bulk sync.**

 ### Platform Notes
-* iOS: Uses AES 128 encryption algorithm from iOS SDK.
+* iOS uses an AES 128 encryption algorithm from the iOS SDK.
-* Android: Uses AES 128 ecryption algorithm from Android SDK.
+* Android uses an AES 128 ecryption algorithm from the Android SDK.
-* Windows Mobile: Uses RC4 algorithm from Windows Mobile SDK.
+* Windows Mobile uses an RC4 algorithm from Windows Mobile SDK.

 ## Related reading